Jacob L. Block

 We study machine unlearning in the overparameterized regime, where many different models can interpolate the training data.
 We propose a new unlearning definition based on the minimum-complexity interpolator over the retained data, and introduce MinNorm-OG, an algorithm enforcing this principle using only model gradients at the original solution.
 We provide theoretical guarantees for several model classes and demonstrate that MinNorm-OG outperforms existing baselines in practice.

-Provable Meta-Learning with Low-Rank Adaptations
+Meta-Learning with Low-Rank Adaptations Diagram Provable Meta-Learning with Low-Rank Adaptations

 JLB, Sundararajan Srinivasan, Liam Collins, Aryan Mokhtari, and Sanjay Shakkottai